datumbox/VernamVeil/README.md

 VernamVeil includes helper tools to make working with key stream functions easier:

-- `generate_default_fx`: Quickly create deterministic `fx` functions for testing or experimentation.
+- `check_fx_sanity`: Runs basic sanity checks on your custom `fx` to ensure it produces diverse, seed-sensitive, and well-bounded outputs.
+- `generate_default_fx` (same as `generate_polynomial_fx`): Generates a random `fx` function that first transforms the index using a polynomial with random weights, then applies HMAC (Blake2b) for cryptographic output.
 Supports both scalar and vectorised (NumPy) modes.
-- `check_fx_sanity`: Run basic sanity checks on your custom `fx` to ensure it produces diverse, seed-sensitive, and well-bounded outputs.
+- `generate_hmac_fx`: Generates a deterministic `fx` function that applies HMAC (using a specified hash algorithm, e.g., SHA-256 or BLAKE2b) directly to the index and seed.
+The seed is the only secret key for this method.
+Supports both scalar and vectorised (NumPy) modes.
-- `load_fx_from_file`: Load a custom `fx` function from a Python file.
+- `load_fx_from_file`: Loads a custom `fx` function from a Python file.
 This is useful for testing and validating your own implementations.

 These utilities help you prototype and validate your own key stream functions before using them in encryption.